OmarShawky1/ACU/README.md

 7. Q&A: Topics that are not studying material but related to it.
    1. general-questions: Topic-less Q&A.
    2. life-after-grad: Topic-less Q&A but for graduation year (E.g., graduation project) and beyond (E.g., resume review).
 8. From CORE PROGRAMMING to CORE SYSTEMS: Categories ordered after OSSUs' curriculum.
-Contains *general* channel for each topic (in OSSU curriculum) and a specific channel for each course covering the same topic (E.g., general-dsa & princeton-algo-part1).
+Contains *general* channel for each topic (in OSSUs' curriculum) and a specific channel for each course covering the same topic (E.g., general-dsa & princeton-algo-part1).
 You can study OSSUs' courses here or there in addition to ACU SE-oriented courses.
 9. CS-SUB-FIELDS: For CS-minors.
    1. general-cs-subfields: For CS-minors that have low traffic.
    2. general-ai